 National and EU regulations define principles and priorities for waste management, from minimizing waste at source to material recovery, energy recovery and, only as last resort, disposal in landfills.

-Over the years, the Hera Group has worked in this direction, as shown by the comparison between 2002 data and those of the last three years.
-In particular, the results were successful in terms of reduction of material sent to landfill, for which a further reduction was also posted in 2017 (-0.4% percentage points compared to 2016).
+Over the years, the Hera Group has worked in this direction, as shown by the comparison between 2002 data and data of the last three years.
+In particular, the results were successful in terms of reduction of material being sent to landfills, for which a further reduction was also posted in 2018 (-2.5 percentage points compared to 2017).
 This is consistent with the Group’s objectives, which, in line with national and European regulations and the plans of the relevant authorities, envisage a reduction in the use of landfills and an increase in separate waste collection.
-In 2017, the percentage of municipal waste disposed of in landfills after pre-treatment was 7%, compared with the 2016 Italian average of 28%, (source: Eurostat), therefore below the 2035 goal set by the December 2017 agreement on the revisions to the directives envisaged for in the circular economy package.
-The use of landfills was particularly low in the areas served in Emilia-Romagna, reaching 5.2% in 2017.
-In the territories served in the Marche Region, there was also a reduction in 2017 (from 40.7% in 2016 to 34.9% in 2017), while in Triveneto Hera again used no landfills for the disposal of solid urban waste in 2017
+In 2018, the portion of municipal waste disposed of in landfills after pre-treatment was 4.5%, compared with the 2017 Italian average of 26% (Source: Eurostat), therefore below the 2035 goal set by the December 2017 agreement on the revisions to the directives envisaged in the circular economy package.
+The use of landfills was particularly low in the Emilia-Romagna service area, standing at 2.7% in 2018 compared to the average for Emilia-Romagna of 14% in 2017, (Source: ISPRA).
+It also decreased in areas served in the Marche region in 2018 (from 34.9% in 2017 to 27.7% in 2018), thanks to the introduction of door-to-door waste collection in 9 municipalities, which decreased the production of non-separate waste and therefore of the municipal waste sent to landfill.
+At the same time, there has been an increase in the disposal of municipal waste at third-party plants that carry out treatment and recovery.
+As of 2017, Hera’s Triveneto region continues to have no landfills for the disposal of municipal solid waste.

-At European level (source: Eurostat), the trend of reducing the use of landfills as a form of municipal waste disposal is also continuing, even if there are significant differences among the countries: in the EU-28 the figure for 2016 was 25% (26% in 2015).
-Landfills are still the main way of treating waste in Italy: 28% of disposed municipal waste in 2016 was put into landfills compared to 20% sent for waste-to-energy treatment: both values show a reduction of 2 percentage points compared to the previous year, in favour of recycling/composting.
+At European level, the trend towards reducing the use of landfills for municipal waste disposal is also continuing, although there are significant differences among the countries: in the EU-28 the figure for 2017 was 24% (Source: Eurostat).
+In Italy, 26% of municipal waste disposed of in 2017 was sent to landfills compared to 21% sent for waste-to-energy treatment, the use of landfills decreased by 2 percentage points while use of waste-to-energy treatment increased by 1 percentage point.

-Landfills continue to be the primary treatment method in 11 European countries, with peaks of up to 92% in Malta and 82% in Greece.
-In Sweden, Belgium, Denmark, Holland, and Germany, landfill is used for around 1% and waste-to-energy varies from 32% to 50%, with the remainder being sent for recycling.
+Landfills continue to be the primary treatment method in 13 European countries, with peaks of up to 93% in Malta and 80% in Greece.
+In Sweden, Belgium, Denmark, Holland, Germany and Finland, landfill is used for around 1% and waste-to-energy ranges from 31% to 53%, with the remainder being sent for recycling.
 Hera is in line with these countries in terms of recycling with further improvements planned for the coming years.

 |Country||Landfill||Waste to energy||Recycling/Composting|